isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-metal-door/index.md

 Water and soap definitely won't scrape off stubborn paint from the metal doors, doorknobs, hinges, and radiators.
 First, I would recommend using a paint stripper for metal to remove the paint leave the metal bare.
-*In summary, here's how to how to remove paint from the metal door; prepare the metal surface and wear your protective gear, apply the paint stripper (and wait for 8 hours), remove the paint stripper and use some mineral spirits, and finally clean the metal surface.�*
+*In summary, here's how to how to remove paint from the metal door; prepare the metal surface and wear your protective gear, apply the paint stripper (and wait for 8 hours), remove the paint stripper and use some mineral spirits, and finally clean the metal surface.*
 ## Details: How to Remove Paint from Metal Door
 ### Step 1: Gather the Requirements
 First, gather the requirements, including a respirator, paint scraper, drop cloth, eye protection, disposable paint brushes, rubber gloves, nylon brush, mineral spirits, and paint stripping gel.